open-sauced/intro/05-how-to-contribute-to-open-source.md

      - **profile**: Link to your website (if you include it in your GitHub profile) **or** your GitHub profile.
      - **contribution**: Type of your contributions.

-       Refer to the types (in the first column) in this [emoji key and contribution types](https://allcontributors.org/docs/en/emoji-key) to fill the values.
+       Refer to the types (in the first column) in this [emoji key and contribution types](https://allcontributors.org/docs/en/emoji-key) to fill in the values.

        ⚠️ **You have to strictly use the types in the list to avoid breaking the whole project.**